lconde-ucl/DGE/docs/usage.md

 ## Other command line parameters

 ### `--pval`
-Pval threshold to display gene labels in the output volcano plot
+Pval threshold to display gene labels in the output volcano plot.
 Default:  1e-50

 ### `--fc`
-FC threshold to display gene labels in the output volcano plot
+FC threshold to display gene labels in the output volcano plot.
-Dafault: 3
+Default: 3

 ### `--outdir`
 The output directory where the results will be saved.